HouzuoGuo/laitos/doc/[Web-service]-prometheus-metrics-exporter.md

 - Processing duration (including IO) across all proxy destinations at 50% quantile, 3-minutes running average:
   `histogram_quantile(0.50, sum(rate(laitos_httpproxy_handler_duration_seconds_bucket[3m])) by (le, instance))`

-## Tips
-- Make the endpoint difficult to guess, this helps to prevent misuse of the service.